Vassar-Robot-Competition-2018/teamC/notebook/week-6-and-spring-break.md

 With the new chassis and hopefully the soon-to-be-created block-capturing mechanism, we hope to race through the next few milestones and narrow down exaclty how we plan to tackle the competition itself.

+## Acknowledgements
+Everyone worked on each different part of the milestone 4 attempt.
+John printed the new chassis over Spring Break.